Konijima/project-zomboid-studio/README.md

 ```

 ### Watch
-Build your project using the watch command to watch for changes and keep your output directory up-to-date.
+Watch for changes and keep your output directory synced.
 ```bash
 pzstudio watch
 ```